-From this original habitat, both the social and ecological, we’ve checkerboarded our understanding of the entire system into the socially constructed and physically altered water system today.
-From this point our dominant system of governance applies managerial oversight to the resource issue with this segmentation bas in inherent part of the decision-space.
-Further issues like the Bureau of Reclamation channelization, Lewiston Orchards Irrigation District (LOID) reclamation, and floodplain encroachment has caused issues for Salmon and Steelhead management, habitat, and our methods for finding best outcomes.
+From this original social and ecological habitat, we have checkerboarded our understanding of the entire system into the socially constructed and physically altered water system today.
+From this point, our dominant system of governance applies managerial oversight to the resource issue with this segmentation bas in inherent part of the decision-space.
+Further issues like the Bureau of Reclamation channelization, Lewiston Orchards Irrigation District (LOID) reclamation, and floodplain encroachment have caused issues for salmon and steelhead management, habitat, and our methods for implementing the best outcomes possible.

 Through all this complexity and challenge in the Lapwai drainage we are also given an opportunity to set our own precedent for success.
 Using interdisciplinary techniques and tactics in our understanding of resource issues will lend us a more storied background to take to the decision-space.
 Adaptive governance in our managerial system allows for natural flux in our often static systems of management.
 Being dynamic and pragmatic in our understanding of precedent in our socio-ecological systems of management, governance, and ecological knowledge will lead us to a better set of outcomes.
-Examples like the Lapwai Creek watershed and its issues related to Salmonid and Steelhead resource problems could potentially provide us a template for future outcomes in larger systems among the heavily modified riverways of the Pacific Northwest.
+Examples like the Lapwai Creek watershed and its issues related to salmonid and steelhead resource problems could potentially provide us a template for future outcomes in larger systems among the heavily modified riverways of the Pacific Northwest.

 Applicable Native American Law: